NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

     $ git push origin <new_branch>

-4) Once you have tested and finalized your changes, create a pull request to dev:
+4) Once you have tested and finalized your changes, create a pull request targeting ``dev`` as the base branch:

     * Ensure the PR description clearly describes the problem and solution.
     * Include the relevant issue number if applicable.